Pickle ball helped hank maintain his heart health while having fun at the same time!

 How old do I have to be to participate at a senior center?

-Participants in center-sponsored activities must be age 55 or better.
-However, the Downtown and Northeast Centers are available to adults of any age who wish to rent facilities for meetings, performances or other group activities.
+Participants in center-sponsored activities are age 55+ and pay an annual membership fee of $35 per year with access to all 4 centers.
+Participants under the age of 55 are welcomed to join and pay an annual membership fee of $60 per year with access to all 4 centers.
+The Downtown and Northeast Centers are available to adults of any age who wish to rent facilities for meetings, performances or other group activities.
 Call the center director for rental information and scheduling.

 Is there a cost for programs and events held at the centers?

-Participants pay a one-time required annual membership fee of $25, which is good for membership at all 4 senior centers.
+Participants pay a required annual membership fee, which is good for membership at all 4 senior centers.
 Members must complete an annual registration form.
 Some outside instructors may charge a fee for a particular class or activity.
 Membership has its privileges.
-Members receive the monthly newsletter The Compass and are offered reduced fees for special events and classes that require an additional fee.
+Members receive a monthly newsletter, The Compass, and are offered reduced fees for special events and classes that may require an additional fee.

 What types of programs are offered at the centers?

 There is something for everyone at the 4 senior centers.
 Fitness classes that range from beginner to advanced are offered at all sites.
-Specialized programs like Yoga, Tia Chi and Spanish classes are also available.
+Specialized programs like Spanish classes are also available.
 Educational programs like legal and financial advisors and Medicare navigation assistance are crucial for our members.
-Foot care and other health screenings are also available.
-Each year AARP offers tax assistance during the tax season.
-Special 4 center seminars like the “Moving & Aging Gracefully Series” and Final Friday Art Events are presented at the Downtown Senior Center.
+Foot care and other health screenings are also available at select locations.
+Each year tax assistance is offered during the tax season.
+Special 4 center seminars are also available.
 And last but certainly not least a multitude of celebrations – from cookouts to holiday gatherings – are in abundance at all 4 sites.

 What the heck is this game called Pickleball?

 Pickleball is fast becoming a national obsession!
-Pickleball is one of the fastest growing contact sports in the country.
+It is the fastest growing sport in the country.
 The game is a racquet sport that combines elements of badminton, tennis, and table tennis.
-Two, three, or four players use solid paddles made of wood or composite materials to hit a perforated polymer ball, similar to a wiffle ball, over a net.
+Two or four players use solid paddles made of wood or composite materials to hit a perforated polymer ball, similar to a wiffle ball, over a net.
 The sport shares features of other racquet sports, the dimensions and layout of a badminton court, and a net and rules similar to tennis, with a few modifications.
 Pickleball was invented in the mid-1960s as a children’s backyard pastime but quickly became popular among adults as a fun game for players of all levels.
 Three senior centers offer Pickleball competition.
-The Downtown Senior Center hosts the competitive and recreational levels.
-Linwood and Orchard Centers hosts the recreational levels where beginners are welcomed.
-The Downtown Center also hosts a recreational/beginners class on Wednesday afternoons.
+The Downtown & Linwood Centers host competitive levels.
+Downtown & Orchard Park host competitive and recreational levels.
+Beginners are welcomed during recreational play.